Holland Casino

-Holland Casino is a Dutch state-owned company and has the legal monopoly on gambling in the Netherlands, and has fourteen casinos located throughout the country.
+Holland Casino is a Dutch state-owned company and has the legal monopoly on gambling in the Netherlands, and has thirteen casinos located throughout the country.
 Profits from Holland Casino go directly to the Dutch treasury.
 In 2007, profit was around 267 million euros and in 2006 some 263 million euros.

 Casinos

-The headquarters of Holland Casino is located in Hoofddorp, but in the future will move to a separate tower building of the new Holland Casino Utrecht.
+The headquarters of Holland Casino is located in Hoofddorp.
 The first casino opened in Zandvoort on October 1, 1976.
 Since 2008, the Amsterdam casino is the largest branch.
 Other branches can be found at: